TRT Global - ICC deputy prosecutor says 'war crimes, crimes against humanity' ongoing in Sudan's Darfur

 "And yet we should not be under any illusion, things can still get worse."

-The Security Council referred the situation in Darfur to the ICC in 2005, with some 300,000 people killed during a previous armed conflict in the region in the 2000s.
+The Security Council referred the situation in Darfur to the ICC in 2005, with some 300,000 people killed during conflict in the region in the 2000s.

 In 2023, the ICC opened a fresh probe into war crimes in Darfur after a new conflict erupted between the Sudanese army and rival paramilitary the Rapid Support Forces (RSF).